The State of the Humanitarian System

-The State of the Humanitarian System is a recurring report that was first published by ALNAP in 2010 and is updated every two or three years.
+The State of the Humanitarian System is a recurring report that was first published by ALNAP in 2010.
+It is updated every two or three years.

 The report summarizes the humanitarian system and analyzes successes and failures in the delivery of humanitarian aid, with frequent comparison against humanitarian principles.

 Four editions have been published.
 Recurring themes in the reports include an absence of localisation, low levels of consultation with the communities affected by humanitarian crises, and insufficient funding.
 The reports have generally noted cans in the sufficiency, efficiency, relevance and appropriateness of humanitarian aid with modest improvements over the years.